lamasne/hall_routine/README.md

 1) Check that you selected the right version of Python in your code editor
    - From Pycharm settings Python interpreter: inherit package from sites-package
    - From VS code, https://code.visualstudio.com/docs/python/python-tutorial

+Notes:
+- It runs faster if matlab is open on the side (because it does not need to launch it from scratch)

 Programmer note: to use matlab, use matlab.engine in the python code